☎ Call Today Free Consult

 Dangers Of Ignoring SBEC Complaints

 Ignoring an SBEC complaint can lead to serious consequences.
 First, you may lose your teaching license.
 Next, you may face job loss.
 In addition, your professional record may suffer long-term damage.
-Moreover, the Texas Education Agency may move forward without your input, which can weaken your defense from the start.
+Also, the Texas Education Agency may move forward without your input, which can weaken your defense from the start.

 As a result, you may lose the important opportunity to explain your side of the story and present key evidence.
 Therefore, you must act early, stay organized, and build a strong Plano teacher license defense to protect your career, your reputation, and your future in education.